If you are a TrueLayer client who is regulated by FCA to provide account information services

 If you are a TrueLayer client who is an agent of TrueLayer

 You do not need any certificates.
-TrueLayer will connect to banks using its own certificates.
+TrueLayer t to banks using its own certificates.

 If you are using the TrueLayer Payments API

 PSD2 technical standards (SCA-RTS) set out that banks must have an interface that enables a third-party provider (TPP) to identify itself and communicate securely to request and receive information or to initiate a payment order.
 For the identification part, TPPs and banks must rely on certificates issued by regulated bodies called Qualified Trust Service Provider (QTSPs):

 - qualified certificates for electronic seals (QSealCs) - used to protect the data or messages during or after the communication, but they do not provide confidentiality of the data (i.e. there is no encryption of application data); or